 1.2 In all cases, the School the student is leaving must be aware of the student's request and the School the student is joining must agree to the change.
 A change of course form (obtainable from Academic Services Division and below) should be completed indicating the support of both Schools.
 In some cases, as indicated below, the agreement of the Quality and Standards Committee to the change of course is also required.
 The ability to change course may be subject to the student's immigration status.
 In the case of Joint Honours or Major/Minor courses the administering School accepting or giving up a student should inform its partner School of the change.

-1.3 There is no requirement on Schools to agree to a request for a course change, and Schools are free to turn down such requests on whatever grounds they see fit.
-It is the responsibility of the student to determine whether there will be any difference in tuition fees as a result of the change of course and to check with their Local Education Authority or other funding body whether the change will have any other financial implications
+1.3 There is no requirement on Schools to agree to a request for a course change, and Schools are free to turn down such requests.
+It is the responsibility of the student to determine whether there will be any difference in tuition fees as a result of the change of course and to check with their funding body whether the change will have any other financial implications

 2. Changes of Undergraduate Course Without Going Back a Stage